partofaplan/ai_sandbox/README.md

 ## Ollama Notes
 1. Ollama calls won't work without the port forward command:
 `kubectl -n ollama port-forward service/ollama 11434:80`
+2. The Zachbot pod is exposed on port 6500.

 ## TODO
 1. Create a web interface to interact and receive output.